LakshmanjeeChappa/Network_security/UFW.md

 SSH was already allowed, so UFW skipped adding duplicates.
 This is important to make sure I don’t lock myself out when enabling UFW.

+If you are remotely accessing your server, why is it important to allow traffic through port 22 before enabling UFW?

+Answer:

+Port 22 is used by SSH, which is how we connect remotely to the server.
+If we enable the firewall without first allowing port 22, it would block our SSH connection and lock us out of the machine.
+Allowing it first ensures we can still log in and manage the server after UFW is enabled.

 ![](image-2.png)